robotics-4-all/xmasdsl/README.md

 SetPixelColor([1:10:2, 15], Red, duration, maintain)    // this reference pixels [1, 3, 5, 7, 9, 15] of the led strip.
 ```

-#### 2. Range Declaration
+#### 2.2 Range Declaration

-Declare a Range of pixels component that from now own it will be referred with a name.
+Declare a Range of pixels component that from now on it will be referenced with a name.

 ```
 Range myRange1 [pixel1, pixel2, pixel3]                 // this range reference the pixel1, pixel2, pixel3 of the led strip.